Chrispruiz/Password_Generator/README.md

 * CSS
 * Java Script

- 1. Added prompts within the generatePassword function so they are prompted with the following questions:
+ 1. Added prompts within the generatePassword function so they are prompted with the following questions:</br>
       a.
 Please enter the number of characters.
 Must be no less than 8 and no more than 128.
-        i.
-If number is less than 8 or greater than 128, prompted to select a number between the requested parameters.
+      (If number is less than 8 or greater than 128, prompted to select a   number between the requested parameters.)
       b.
 Do you want special characters in your password?
       c.
 Do you want numbers in your password?
       d.
 Do you want lowercases in your password?